Information Security Policy

 External law enforcement agencies sometimes request information.
 Before responding to these requests, University Legal Services and the Department of Public Safety should be contacted to determine the authenticity of the request and the requestor.
 In addition, any request for information from an attorney, whether by legal process or not, should be immediately referred to University Legal Services.

 All other requests for information from outside entities or persons should be evaluated on a case-by-case basis.
 University Legal Services and Media and Public Relations are available for assistance in this area.
-For identifying information or data stored in an electronic format at NIU, the Information Security Office is available for assistance.
+For identifying information or data stored in an electronic format at NIU, the Division of Information Technology is available for assistance.